Option Types

 Arguments:

-• caseSome is an operator to be applied to a present value
+oan optional valuecaseSomeis an operator to be applied to a present valuecaseNoneis an operator to be applied to theUNITif the value is absent

 Determinism: Deterministic.